chris-hamper/drupal_social/readme.md

 1. Start a docker machine (docker quickstart icon).

-2. Clone this repository to the directory of your choice (e.g. ~/Sites/social).
+2. Clone our https://github.com/goalgorilla/drupal_social repository to the directory of your choice (e.g. ~/Sites/social).

 3. Go inside the folder in which you cloned this repository (where the docker-compose.yml file is).